 There are many possible goals for vacation time, and cruising can be a great choice to achieve all of them, but to get the most out of your time and money your first decision should confirm what kind of vacation you want to experience.
 Do you want to see a new part of the world?
 Do you want nonstop activities on the ship?
 Perhaps you want the kind of vacation where you do nothing at all.
 Are you planning a romantic vacation for two, a getaway for friends, or a trip for your whole family?
 Think about your end goal: at the end of your cruise, will you have achieved what you wanted in the first place?
 If you spend a few minutes deciding what kind of vacation you want to take, you’re less likely to be disappointed with your experience—after all, if you are dying to visit a place like Bermuda or Dubrovnik but select a cruise that docks there for just six hours, you might be left wishing you planned a little differently.

-► The size of your ship can impact your experience
+► The size of your cruise ship can impact your experience

 Cruise ships range in size from just a few hundred passengers to several thousand, and there are benefits to each ship size.
 Smaller ships can provide a more personal experience; you have a better chance of getting to know fellow travelers as well as the ship’s crew since you will regularly see the same faces at meals and activities.
 Smaller ships are also easier to navigate, and not just for the captain.
 Larger ships tend to have a wider range of activities, and you might see anything from water slides to Broadway-class shows to rock climbing walls to, yes, even go-kart tracks.
 Take some time to learn about the ships that are options for you based on your needs, interests, or planned itinerary.
 You may decide you need nothing more than a comfortable room and a lounger by the pool, or you may find you can’t imagine your next vacation without a skydiving simulator.